bugcrowd/test-summary-buildkite-plugin/README.md

 ## Example

-Upload build results as artifacts using any supported format.
+Upload test results as artifacts using any supported format.
 Some examples:

 ```yaml
 steps: